jooservices/laravel-ai-workflow-template/guides/writing-plans.md

 - See `docs/architecture/principles.md` for engineering standards
 - See `docs/development/code-quality.md` for testing requirements
-- See existing plans in `docs/features/` for examples
+- See existing plans in `doc/plans/features/` (local) for project examples
+- See `docs/plans/` (submodule) for template structure examples
-- See `docs/decisions/` for Architecture Decision Records (ADRs)
+- See `doc/decisions/` for project-specific Architecture Decision Records (ADRs)
+- See `docs/decisions/` (submodule) for ADR format templates and examples

 ---